WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 Console.WriteLine("Enter a color, please.") string response = Console.ReadLine();

-if(response.toLower().equals("red")) {
+if(response.ToLower().Equals("red")) {
   Console.WriteLine("Roses can be red.
-Also, lilies.");
+Also, lillies.");
 }
 ```
-- Wait a minute what is this tomfoolery?
-We havent discussed <mark>string response = Console.ReadLine();</mark> before?
+- Wait a minute ... what is this tomfoolery?
+We haven't discussed <mark>string response = Console.ReadLine();</mark> before?

-- Well we will cover this in more detail at a later time.
+- We will cover this in more detail at a later time.

 - Essentially we are telling our program to take input from the console and save that input as a string to the variable called <mark>response</mark>.

 ## Length

-- As we will soon learn, aquiring the length of a string, as well as, other data structures will be very important.
+- As we will soon learn, aquiring the length of a string, as well as other data structures, will be very important.

 - We already know a string is just a collection of characters.

-- C# provides a method called `length` which will tell us how many characters a string contains.
+- C# provides a property for strings called `Length`, which will tell us how many characters a string contains.

-- Lets do and experiment.
+- Let's do an experiment.

 - Volunteer time.

 !SLIDE

-- Lets make the following changes and additions to our code.
+- Let's make the following changes and additions to our code.

 - Comment out part nine of our Hello World code.